 - Fish like snapper or salmon, canned salmon with bones, rainbow trout, and Arctic char

 Because this sunny vitamin isn’t commonly found in foods, Health Canada suggests taking a 400 IU (40 ug) vitamin D supplement each day.
-You may also need more vitamin D based on your current health and the medications you take.
+You may also need more vitamin D based on your current health and medications.
 Talk to your healthcare provider to find out the best options for you.

 To build strong and dense bones, you should eat protein daily.
 You can find protein in many types of foods